kubevela/kubevela/docs/en/developers/writing-appfile.md

         timezone: "America/Los_Angeles"
 ```

-## Look up the reference doc in a [kubevela.io](https://kubevela.io/#/en/developers/references/)

-> Platform team extended Workload type or Trait currently could not display in KubeVela official site.

-If you just want to look up KubeVela built-in Workload types and Traits, directly visiting the official site [https://kubevela.io/#/en/developers/references/](./references/README.md)
-is also recommended.

 ## Show up the properties reference on the Cli console

-If you prefer to show the properties reference on the Cli console, just add flag `--no-website` to command `vela show`.
+If you can't invoke a browser and just want to see the properties reference on the terminal console, just add flag `--no-website` to command `vela show`.

 ```shell
 $ vela show webservice --no-website